How to create a simple social media strategy in 6 steps

 Download your Social Media Strategy Cheat Sheet

 6 Simple Steps to design your Social Media Strategy

 Step 1 of your social media strategy: Why?

 Why are you doing social media marketing?

-- You do it because you want to engage with your customers and provide better customer service.
+- You want to engage with your customers and provide better customer service.

-- You do it to attract new customers to your shop, your salon…
+- Being on social media will attract new customers to your shop, your salon…

-- You do it because you want to encourage customers to keep coming back to you.
+- You want to encourage customers to keep coming back to you.

 These are just some answers but you get the idea: you must have a reason and, most importantly a goal.